angrypie/yttranslate/README.md

 ## In Progress
-	- How to load dictionary to safary, considering access controll checks?
+	- How to load dictionary to Safari, considering access controll checks?
 	- find a way to filter wrong translation variants from dictionary source
 		- implement score for each variant and display by tefault few variants with highest score
 	- Create button that toggles 'learning mode'